catibogC/PA2_ECE2112/README.md

     print(np.std(X_normalized))

-*Do note that after normalizing the array, the standard deviation should be equal to 1.
+*Do note that after normalizing the array, the standard deviation should always be equal to 1.

+---

+**B. CURVES DIVISIBLE BY 4

+**Objectives:** The goal of this problem was to create an array whose elements